How to travel cheap and handle problems

 How to handle the water problem

 We once stayed with a Mayan family in Guatemala for several nights.
-They had no running water.
-We learned from them how much of the world handles the water problem — stack up buckets.
+They had no indoor plumbing.
+We learned from them how much of the world handles this issue: stack up buckets filled with water in advance of dishes, laundry, bathing, and enough for a day of flushing.

 Drinking water is a separate thing.
 Most of the developing world doesn’t drink from the tap – they use giant jugs of filtered, treated water.
-This is worth a mention– we try to keep extra drinking water around, just in case.
+We try to keep extra drinking water around, just in case deliveries are late.
+Because that too can happen.

 Cheap travel nasties & noise